What You Need to Know About Heroin

 These younger addicts account for some dangerous new patterns in the way heroin is used:

 It can be the child's first drug experience.
 Children do not always start with "gateway" drugs (drugs that lead to other drugs), such as marijuana, and then move up.

 It's a social activity.
 Heroin used to be thought of as something done alone.
 Now it's not unusual to see it used in a group setting such as teen parties.

 This social use increases the risks of spreading serious infections, such as HIV or Hepatitis C.

 Heroin is processed from morphine, a naturally occurring substance found in the seed pod of certain varieties of poppy plants.
 It is a very addictive opiate.

-Although purer heroin is becoming more common, most street heroin is "cut" with other drugs such as antihistamines to mask stuffy noses, watery eyes, and other signs of use, or with sugar, starch, powdered milk, quinine, strychnine or other poisons, or even with other pain killers.
+Although purer heroin is becoming more common, most street heroin is "cut" with one or more other substances.
+This may include antihistamines to help control the stuffy nose and watery eyes that occur when snorting heroin.
+This can also include other white powdery substances such as sugar, starch, powdered milk, quinine, or even strychnine or other poisons.
+Other drugs of abuse, such as cocaine, methamphetamine, or other narcotics may also be mixed in.
 It might be only a little heroin or even no heroin at all and that can change with each dose a person gets.
 Because heroin abusers do not know the actual strength of the drug or what substance was used to cut it, they are at risk of overdose or death.
 Overdoses are common.
-It's easy to take a dose that was not weakened enough, and too much heroin can stop breathing or cause users to suffocate in their own vomit.
+It's easy to take a dose that had too much heroin, which can cause users to stop breathing or to suffocate in their own vomit.

 Users get high by snorting, smoking, or injecting the heroin.
 The availability of high-purity heroin and the fear of infection by sharing needles have made snorting and smoking the drug more common.